Photo: Unknown (prototype asset) / project prototype

 The airport hotel choice depends on three variables: layover length (under 6 hours: a day-use rate room; 6–12 hours: a full night rate with early check-in or late checkout; 12+ hours: a standard overnight plus potentially a city excursion), transfer complexity (is the airport hotel connected by walkway, by shuttle, or by airport transfer?), and purpose (genuine rest, shower and change, or a full sleep and recovery).

-The finest airport hotels are those directly connected to the terminal — walking to the check-in desk in 10 minutes from the room, with no shuttle required and no additional security clearance.
+Airport hotels connected directly to the terminal work best — a 10-minute walk to the check-in desk, no shuttle required, and no additional security clearance.

 Dubai International Airport (DXB)